 If you want the best quality images you can possibly get, you’re going to have to step up to an Interchangeable Lens Camera(ILC).
 DSLR’s are being replaced these days by “Mirrorless” cameras, which have more compact bodies from taking away the mirror.

 There are 3 different sensor sizes in this category that you should be aware of.
 From small to large they are Micro Four Thirds(M4/3), APS-C, and Full Frame(35mm).
 The difference between M4/3 and APS-C isn’t that great, but between both of those systems and a Full Frame it is a lot bigger, so you’d see more of a quality difference there in low light scenarios.

-For size, Micro 4/3’s wins.
-If you don’t mind carrying a little extra gear with you and you want to take pictures of wildlife on vacation, you can easily take a good quality 200-600mm lens, or a great quality 200-800mm lens along with you.
+For smallest size, Micro 4/3’s wins.
+If you don’t mind carrying a little extra gear with you and you want to take pictures of wildlife on vacation, you can easily take a good quality lens that zooms up to 600-800mm(full frame equivalent)!
 These lenses for APS-C or Full Frame would be huge and heavy.

 That being said, if you do go with an APS-C Canon, Nikon, or Fuji you can get a decent travel zoom lens and also be able to bring a couple other smaller lenses in your bag with you.
 You won’t have to compromise much on size with these.

 Full Frame, you’re just going to have to accept the fact that if you want a zoom lens it’s going to be bigger and heavier.
 You can get some smaller compact prime lenses however if you’re a more creative type photographer and don’t feel the need to get every kind of shot.
 Having the best quality comes with the compromise of size.